-Certification (1) or Certification (2)

-Select the appropriate responses in the applicable Certification:

-Certification (1): Pursuant to 41 C.F.R. §60-1.7(b)(1), Previous Equal Employment Opportunity Performance Certification, as the Prospective Prime Contractor, I HEREBY CERTIFY THAT I:

-(a) (HAVE / HAVE NOT) developed and filed an Affirmative Action Program pursuant to 41C.F.R. §60-2 and/or 60-4;

-(b) (HAVE / HAVE NOT) participated in a previous contract or subcontract subject to the equal opportunity clause;

-(c) (HAVE / HAVE NOT) filed with the Joint Reporting Committee, the Director of Office of Federal Contract Compliance, or the Equal Employment Opportunity Commission, all reports due under the applicable filing requirements,

-OR

-Certification (2): I, HEREBY CERTIFY that as the Prospective Prime Contractor submitting this Proposal, (CLAIM / DO NOT CLAIM) exemption from the submission of the Standard Form 100 (EEO-1) due to the fact that it employs a total of less than fifty (50) employees under C.F.R. §60-1.7, or qualifies for an exempted status under 41 C.F.R. §60-1.5.

-I FURTHER CERTIFY that the above Certification will be made part of any Subcontract Agreement involved with this project.
+Certification (1) or Certification (2) Select th ne appropriate responses in the appli rtification: Certification (1): : Pursuant to 41 C.F.R. §60-1.7(b)(1), Previous Equal Employment Opportunity Performance Certification, as the Prospective Prime Contractor, I HEREBY CERTIFY THAT I: (a) (HAVE / HAVE NOT) developed and filed an Affirmative Action Program pursuant to 41C.F.R. §60-2 and/or 60-4; (b) (HAVE / HAVE NOT) participation opportunity clause; pated in a previous contract or subcontract subject to the equal OR Joint Reporting Committee, the Director of Office of Employment Opportunity Commission, all reports due Certification (2): Certification (2): I, HEREBY CERTIFY that as the Prospective Prime Contractor submitting this Proposal, (CLAI / DO NOT CLAIM) exemption from the submission of the Standard Form 100 (EEO-1) due to the fact that it employs a total of less than fifty (50) employees under C.F.R. §60-1.7, or qualifies an exempted status under 41 C.F.R. §60-1.5.
+RTIFY that the above Certificatio ed with this project. n will be e made part of any Subcontract Agreement, or other Executed on (Officer/PROPOSER) Compan ıy: Address :

-Executed on , 20 .

-Signed: (Officer/PROPOSER)

-Title:

-Company:

-Address: